 E-learning A number of e-learning courses are 'mandatory' (i.e. Health & Safety, safeguarding).
 There are a range of other e-learning courses that you can choose to complete.
+You'll be sent login details before or shortly after you start working for the Councils to the Learning hub .
 Internal training At times, courses are put on in-house if we see there is a need for a large number of people to complete it.
 This might be first aid, 'leading quality conversations' (how to hold great 1:1 conversations), mental health first aid, safeguarding, cyber security You can book a place on internal training courses via the learning hub.
 Further details are provided here: internal training intranet page External Training Each department has an allocated budget for external training, usually this covers essential training needs.
 Heads of Service (people who manage a 'service' area, like planning, finance, housing) approve any requests for courses.
-If you wish to go on external training, you'll need to complete a request form on the L&D pages of the intranet (external training intranet page) Sussex Training Consortium We are part of the Sussex Training Consortium, which
+If you wish to go on external training, you'll need to complete a request form on the L&D pages of the intranet (external training intranet page)